absmach/magistrala-docs/docs/user-guide/users-quick-start.md

 Once logged in, you will be directed to the **Homepage** where you can view all the available entities in the domain.

-On the sidebar navigation, click on **Groups** under the _Client Management_ section to be redirected to the groups page.
+On the sidebar navigation, click on **Groups** under the _Clients Management_ section to be redirected to the groups page.

 ![Groups Page](../img/users-guide/jdoe-groups-page.png)